aazaff/portfolio/README.md

 ### further information
 + [DeepDive](http://deepdive.stanford.edu/): Our machine learning partner at stanford for the GeoDeepDive project.

+## R Package: velociraptr
+I am the author of the velociraptr package for R. It is a package designed to make downloading data from the Macrostrat and Paleobiology Database

+### excerpt

+### example figure

+### further information

 ## Multivariate Analysis
 My specialty in ecology is multivariate anlaysis (e.g., ordination, cluster analysis, principal components analysis).
 These methods take contingency tables of sites x variable, and group sites based on the similarity of their variables.
 For example, we could sample various water bodies for the presence of heavy metal pollutants (e.g., cesium), then agnostically extract similar types of pollution among the different water bodies.
 This is a powerful tool for both basic data exploration and hypothesis testing.